 In reaching this decision, Salem Academy and College has carefully considered the guidance of public health authorities and other health agencies, as well as the decisions made by other colleges, universities, and schools to require COVID-19 vaccination.
 Residential schools and college campuses are among the most vulnerable settings for COVID-19 due to congregate living, social activities, and other factors.
-With the protections afforded by the COVID-19 vaccine, we can look forward to resuming many campus activities that took place pre-pandemic and providing students with a safer living and learning environment that substantially minimizes the significant disruptions, illness, and challenges posed by COVID-19.
+With the protections afforded by the COVID-19 vaccine and booster, we can look forward to resuming many campus activities that took place pre-pandemic and providing students with a safer living and learning environment that substantially minimizes the significant disruptions, illness, and challenges posed by COVID-19.

 Who is eligible for the COVID-19 vaccine?